What Is School Abuse?

 If you are unsure about reporting abuse, you can always contact the National Sexual Assault Hotline.
 You can use the online chat service or call 800-656-HOPE (4673).
 Hotline operators are available to talk 24/7.
 They can offer you support, information and advice.
 Additionally, they can provide referrals to useful victim resources.

 In 47 states, the District of Columbia, and several U.S. territories, certain school employees are required by state law to report suspected child abuse or neglect.
 This includes child sexual abuse.
-Depending on the state, these mandatory reporting laws apply to teachers, coaches and staff members.
+Depending on the state, teachers, coaches and school staff members are considered mandated reporters.
 These laws apply to employees at public and private schools.

 Indiana, New Jersey and Wyoming do not name school employees in their mandatory reporting laws.
 However, these states require any person in the state to report suspected abuse, regardless of their profession.